bill-ahmed/qbit-matUI/README.md

 2. Navigate to `http://localhost:4200/`
 3. Username: `admin`; Password: `password`; This can be changed under `mock_backend/config.json`

+To run the login page standalone, do: `ng serve login` and navigate to `http://localhost:4200/`.

 **Note**: Sometimes clicking the "Login" button will just refresh the page.
 If this happens, simply clear your cookies and try again.

 The app will automatically reload if you change any of the Angular source code.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+To get a build for the long page standalone, run `ng build --project="login"`, and provide the `--prod` flag for a production build.